-- If a child or family has shared a concern with you about a colleague, or if you have witnessed poor practice, you have a duty to share that information immediately with your line manager/shift leader or if it affects your line manager with a member of The Children's Trust social work team. - The line manager must report the concern to the Head of Psychosocial Services or in their absence the Head of Nursing and Care.
-In their absence report the concern to the Director of Clinical Services. - At all times ensure the safety of the child.
+- If a child, vulnerable adult or family has shared a concern with you about a colleague, or if you have witnessed poor practice, you have a duty to share that information immediately with your line manager/shift leader or if it affects your line manager with a member of The Children's Trust social work team. - The line manager must report the concern to the Head of Psychosocial Services or in their absence the Head of Nursing and Care.
+In their absence report the concern to the Director of Clinical Services. - The Business Partner in the People team must be contacted to outline the concern relating to the member of staff so they can offer advice as to the next steps - At all times ensure the safety of the child.
 This may require the member of staff working in another area or being suspended pending an investigation.
-Out of hours you should contact the Clinical Manager on Call if you are unsure of how best to protect the child. - When an allegation is made against a member of staff, it is a priority to avoid any unnecessary delay and all cases will be resolved as quickly as possible, consistent with a fair and thorough investigation.
+Out of hours you should contact the Clinical Manager on Call if you are unsure of how best to protect the child. - When an allegation is made against a member of staff, it is a priority to avoid any unnecessary delay and all cases will be resolved as quickly as reasonably possible, consistent with a fair and thorough investigation.
 The time taken to resolve individual cases depends on a variety of factors including the nature, seriousness and complexity of the allegation.

-There may be up to three strands in the consideration of an allegation:
+There may be multiple strands in the consideration of an allegation:

-- A police enquiry into a possible criminal offence. - Enquiries by Children's Social Care about whether a child is in need of protection or in need of services. - Consideration by an employer/regulatory body of action in respect of the individual. - The LADO (Local Authority Designated Officer) in Surrey will be consulted on all allegations involving a member of staff or a volunteer within 1 working day, to determine if a police investigation and/or Children's Social Care enquiries are appropriate and whether immediate intervention is required. - In less serious cases, police and Children's Social Care may not be involved but it will be the LADO's role to provide an objective, independent view to The Children's Trust. - The flow chart (Appendix 2) illustrates the process following an allegation made against a member of staff.
+- A police enquiry into a possible criminal offence. - Enquiries by Children's Social Care about whether a child is in need of protection or in need of services - Enquiries by Adult Social Care about whether a vulnerable adult is in need of protection or services - Consideration by an employer in respect of the individual - Any action a regulatory body may wish to be taken - The DO (Designated Officer) in Surrey will be consulted on all allegations involving a member of staff or a volunteer within 1 working day, to determine if a police investigation and/or Children's Social Care enquiries are appropriate and whether immediate intervention is required.

+- In less serious cases, police and Social Care may not be involved but it will be the DO's role to provide an objective, independent view to The Children's Trust. - The flow chart Safeguarding Allegations at the beginning of this document illustrates the process following an allegation made against a member of staff.